 - Sacroiliac (SI) Joint Exercises for Sciatic Pain

 When sciatica pain is at its most severe, patients may find the pain hard to bear and may need to rest for a day or two.
-However, resting for more than one or two days is usually not advisable, as prolonged rest or inactivity can make the sciatic pain worse and will lead to deconditioning.
+However, resting for more than one or two days is usually not advisable, as prolonged rest or inactivity can increase pain and will lead to deconditioning.
 Regular movement is important to provide healing nutrients to the injured structures that are causing the pain.

 There are a number of types of health professionals who specialize in providing appropriate physical therapy and exercise programs and instruction, including physical therapists, chiropractors, physiatrists (also called physical medicine and rehabilitation physicians), and qualified certified athletic trainers.